CACTO-SL: Using Sobolev Learning to improve Continuous Actor-Critic with Trajectory Optimization: Method

-The algorithm begins by solving $N$ TO problems~\eqref{eq:ocp} with random initial states $x_{init}$, random time horizons in $[1, T]$, and using a classic warm-starting technique, such as initializing all states to $x_{init}$ and all control inputs to zero.
-For each optimal state computed by TO, we compute the partial $L$-step cost-to-go, where $L$ is the number of lookahead steps used for Temporal Difference (TD) learning, and store them in a replay buffer along with the relative transition (i.e. state, control, and state after $L$ steps).
-Notice that the states stored in the replay buffer are the augmented states $\Tilde x = [x,t]$ where $t$ is the time.
-Next, for $M$ times, a batch of $S$ transitions is sampled from the replay buffer and used to update the neural networks of the critic and the actor.
-In particular, the critic loss is the mean squared error between the critic's output and the so-called TD target, while the actor loss is the action-value (i.e. Q) function.
+The algorithm begins with the TO-phase, where it solves $N$ TO problems~\eqref{eq:ocp} with random initial states $x_{init}$, random time horizons in $[1, T]$, and using a classic warm-starting technique, e.g. initializing states to $x_{init}$ and control inputs to zero.
+For each optimal state computed by TO, we compute the partial $L$-step cost-to-go, where $L$ is the number of lookahead steps used for Temporal Difference (TD) learning, and store them in a replay buffer along with the relative transition (i.e., state, control, and state after $L$ steps).
+The states stored in the replay buffer are augmented states $\Tilde x = [x,t]$, where $t$ is the time.
+Next we start the update phase: for $M$ times, a batch of $N_B$ transitions is sampled from the replay buffer and used to update the neural networks of the critic and the actor.
+In particular, the critic loss is the mean squared error between the critic's output and the so-called TD target, while the actor loss is the action-value (i.e., Q) function.
 Finally, a rollout of the actor's policy is used to warm-start the TO problems in the next episodes, closing the loop.
 In \cite{CACTO}, we showed the capabilities of CACTO to escape local minima, while being more computationally efficient than state-of-the-art RL algorithms.
-Moreover, CACTO has been proven to converge to a global optimum in a discrete-space setting, providing valuable insights into its theoretical principles.
+Moreover, CACTO has been proven to converge to a global optimum in a discrete-space setting.